BadrChoubai/high-performance-sqlite/advanced-json/README.md

 SQLite.

 While storing JSON in databases is common, it's important to consider how you're using it.
-If your JSON objects have well-defined schemas and you're frequently querying or updating them, it might be more efficient to break those values into top-level columns in your database.
+If your JSON objects have well-defined schemas, and you're frequently querying or updating them, it might be more efficient to break those values into top-level columns in your database.
 Although databases like SQLite support JSON, using native columns for querying and indexing is often a better choice for performance and ease of use.